zkm/cta-linewatch/README.md

-# CTA API (CodeIgniter 4)
+# CTA LineWatch (CodeIgniter 4)

-This repository hosts the CTA API application built on CodeIgniter 4.
+This repository hosts CTA LineWatch — an unofficial Chicago CTA 'L' arrivals and lines API — built on CodeIgniter 4.
 The legacy PHP site has been archived into `legacy-site/`, and the CodeIgniter app now lives at the repository root.

 See `MIGRATION.md` for details of the restructure.